yardsale8/tenure-portfolio/content/criterion1/curriculum_design.md

 weight: 1
 ---

-When first joining the faculty as Winona State, I was very excited to learn about and contribute to the curriculum of the data science program.
-Over the course of the last four years, I have had a substantial impact on this curriculum.
+Upon joining Winona State, I was very excited to learn about and contribute to the curriculum of the data science program.
+Over the last four years, I have had a substantial impact on this curriculum.

 In her [letter of support](/testimonial/hooks_letter_of_support.pdf), Dr. Hooks stressed these contributions.